yxj0312/docs/Interview/PHP/Service Container in 3 Levels.md

         }
 ```

-if we remove the consturct method in newsletter, add the above to the get method,  this test will pass.
+if we remove the construct method in newsletter, add the above to the get method,  this test will pass.

+if we added the construct method back, how about our Newsletter has dependency of its own?

+The answer is no. Because we have no clue how ist the parameter type, maybe a string or a int.

+but how about a third party API, like mailchimp?